 Try adding a whey protein supplement at breakfast or with snacks between meals.

-Many athletes take whey protein to improve performance and enhance post-workout recovery.
+Many athletes take whey protein to improve performance and enhance post-workout muscle recovery.

-Whey protein can improve both performance and recovery in strength training, regardless of whether it’s consumed with carbs.
+Whey protein can improve both performance and recovery in strength training with all nine essential amino acids (including all three branched-chain amino acids), regardless of whether it's consumed with carbs.

-For most people, getting enough protein is more important than when they consume it.
+For most people, getting enough protein and amino acids is more important than when they consume it.
 However, strength and resistance training athletes should take whey protein either immediately before or after a workout.

 Protein is an incredibly helpful nutrient for fat loss.
-Consuming a high-protein diet may promote increased metabolism and control appetite.
+Consuming a high-protein diet may promote increased metabolism, control appetite, and promote an optimal body weight.

-Protein helps reduce your appetite by lowering levels of the hunger hormone ghrelin, and increasing levels of appetite-reducing hormones like glucagon-like peptide-1 (GLP-1), peptide YY (PYY), and cholecystokinin (CCK).
+Protein helps weight loss by reducing your appetite by lowering levels of the hunger hormone ghrelin, and increasing levels of appetite-reducing hormones like glucagon-like peptide-1 (GLP-1), peptide YY (PYY), and cholecystokinin (CCK).

-Eating a high-protein snack between meals may increase feelings of fullness and decrease your overall caloric intake for the day.
+Eating a high-protein snack between meals may increase feelings of fullness, decrease your overall caloric intake for the day, and help you reach your weight loss goals faster.

 A study found that people who ate a high-protein snack in the afternoon ate fewer calories at dinner, compared to those who ate a carb-based snack without protein.